Nations and Nationalism

 - Submissions must be double spaced throughout, including endnotes and list of references;

-- On a separate sheet, please provide author’s name, address, a brief biographical note, a 100–150 word abstract, acknowledgements, and a word count (including references and endnotes, but not the separate sheet).
+- On a separate sheet, please provide author’s name, address, a brief biographical note, a 100–150 word abstract, 3-5 keywords, acknowledgements, and a word count (including references and endnotes, but not the separate sheet).

 a.
 Anonymisation.
-In order to meet the criterion of anonymity we would strongly advise authors not to refer to themselves by name in the text of their submission with the proofs.
+In order to meet the criterion of anonymity we would strongly advise authors not to refer to themselves by name in the text of their submission.

 c.
 Quotation marks.
 Quotations should be enclosed within single quotation marks.
 Substantial quotations of forty or more words should be indented without quotation marks.